our mission: toward a ZeroCarbon™ world

-In 2014, US energy-related emissions of 5.4 billion metric tonnes CO2-equivalent, the figure is divided by the US population to yield CO2-equivalent per person.
-(Source: Energy Information Agency /US Census Bureau) To ensure that estimated data fully compensates for an individual’s annual carbon footprint, we add 10% to these calculations.
+In 2014, US energy-related emissions totaled 6.87 billion metric tonnes CO2-equivalent.
+That figure is divided by the estimated US population in 2014 to yield CO2-equivalent per person.
+(Source: US Environmental Protection Agency /US Census Bureau) To ensure that estimated data fully compensates for an individual’s annual carbon footprint, we add 10% to these calculations.

 The average person’s diet contributes 2,545 kilograms CO2e to the atmosphere each year.
 By dividing by 365, it is deduced that the average person’s diet contributes, on average, 7 kg CO2e a day from their meals.
 This calculation is based on an average US, non-vegetarian diet.
 The emissions for food preparation are not included in this calculation.
 (Source: Johns Hopkins Bloomberg School of Public Health, Average of Table 3).

-Carbonfund.org’s shipping calculator utilizes three user generated inputs to determine a unit called a ‘tonne-mile’ (e.g. a tonne of freight traveling 1 mile, or a half tonne of freight traveling two miles, or 1/1000th of a tonne traveling 1,000 miles… you get the point):
+Carbonfund.org’s shipping calculator utilizes three user generated inputs to determine a unit called a ‘ton-mile’ (e.g. a US short ton of freight traveling 1 mile, or a half ton of freight traveling two miles, or 1/1000th of a ton traveling 1,000 miles… you get the point):

 - Total number of shipments